computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/WebCrawler/readme.md

 - Politeness requirements implementation:
   - Collection of distinct FIFO sub-queues on each server.
   - Dedicated sub-queue for each worker thread, from where it removes URLs for crawling.
-  - When a new URL needs to be added, the FIFO sub-queue where it is places will be determined by the URL's canonical hostname.
+  - When a new URL needs to be added, the FIFO sub-queue where it is placed will be determined by the URL's canonical hostname.
   - Hash function can map each hostname to a worker thread number.
   - Together above two points will ensure that at most one worker thread will download documents from a web server, and also by using FIFO queue, it will not overload a web server.
 - **Size of URL frontier**